kiali/kiali.io/content/en/docs/FAQ/installation.md

 The Kiali Operator or server helm chart will automatically expose the secret as a volume mount into the container at the specified mount location.

 Although Kiali retrieves the secret over the Kubernetes API, [mounting the secret](https://secrets-store-csi-driver.sigs.k8s.io/topics/sync-as-kubernetes-secret) is required for the CSI Driver to create the backing Kubernetes secret.
+Note that the [`custom_secrets` `optional` flag](https://kiali.io/docs/configuration/kialis.kiali.io/#.spec.deployment.custom_secrets[*].optional) is ignored when mounting secrets from the CSI provider.
+The secrets are required to exist - then cannot be optional.